rbyelyy/sb_asr_hw_2_rby/README.md

 ## About

-This repository contains a template for solving ASR task with PyTorch.
-This template branch is a part of the [HSE DLA course](https://github.com/markovka17/dla) ASR homework.
-Some parts of the code are missing (or do not follow the most optimal design choices...) and students are required to fill these parts themselves (as well as writing their own models, etc.).

-See the task assignment [here](https://github.com/markovka17/dla/tree/2024/hw1_asr).
+This repository contains a code for solving ASR task with PyTorch.

 ## Installation